Skip to main content

 24/7 Medical Support

-Physicians, nurses, and therapists are available around the clock so you’re never alone.
+Physicians, nurses, and therapists are available so you are not alone during care.

 Evidence-Based Therapy

-CBT, DBT, and trauma-informed care help you build real coping skills.
+CBT, DBT, and trauma-informed care help clients build practical coping skills.

 Full Continuum of Care

-Detox, inpatient, PHP, IOP, and aftercare—all in one coordinated plan.
+Detox, inpatient care, PHP, IOP, and aftercare can work together in one coordinated plan.

 Supportive Environment

-A safe, respectful space where you can focus on recovery without judgment.
+A safe, respectful space where clients can focus on recovery without judgment.

 Start Addiction Treatment in Tennessee Today